 You must demonstrate that you can maintain yourself and any dependents in the United Kingdom without relying on public funds.

-Accommodations must not be overcrowded or in violation of public health rules.
-Adequate means ‘after income tax, National Insurance contributions, and housing costs have been subtracted.
-The family must have the same income as if they were receiving Income Support.’
+Accommodations should not overcrowd or violate public health rules.
+Adequate means ‘after subtracting income tax, National Insurance contributions, and housing costs.
+The family should have the same income as if they were receiving Income Support.

 Language requirements in English